tvrjuana/forecasting-air-pollution-beijing/README.md

 <br>
 RMSE: 54.61 μg/m3
 <br>
-All the test set observation fall within the 95% confidence interval meaning that the true population mean  lies within (interval here) and a 5% chance that it does not lie within that range.
-On average it was off by 54.61 μg/m3.
+The model performed fairly well for the Dongsi station, all the observations are within the 95% confidence interval; meaning that 95% of the time the true population mean will fall within the shaded grey area and and a 5% chance that it will not.
+The standard deviation for PM10 in Dongsi was 47.06 μg/m3 with the RMSE for SARIMA being 54.6 μg/m3.
+The RMSE was 7.54 μg/m3 above it.

 ### Huairou Station
 ![model3](./images/sarima_huairou.png)